-CEs may choose to contract with pharmacies to dispense 340B drugs to patients.
+Because CEs are providers of healthcare services, they often do not have the capability to act as a pharmacy.
+In these cases, CEs may choose to contract with retail community pharmacies to dispense 340B drugs to patients.
 Doing so enables the CE to reduce costs associated with having an in-house pharmacy, as well as broaden access to patients through additional locations and extended hours.
 Prior to dispensing drugs on the CE's behalf, the contract pharmacy (CP) must register for the 340B program.
 However, the CE remains responsible for ensuring all 340B program requirements are met and that diversion and duplicate discounts are prevented.

 Initially, only a minority of CEs leveraged CPs to fill scripts and purchase inventory, but in recent years, more pharmacies have entered the 340B landscape as more CEs have started leveraging CPs to serve their patients.
-In fact, 50% of the U.S. pharmacy industry now serves as CPs for more than 8,000 CEs - two-thirds of which are large national retail chains, such as Walgreens, CVS, Walmart, and Kroger.
-These 30,000 pharmacy locations have more than 140,000 contractual relationships with 340B hospitals and other providers, meaning that multiple CPs are filling scripts for multiple CEs.
+In fact, more than 50% of the U.S. pharmacy industry now serves as CPs for more than 9,500 CEs - two-thirds of which are large national retail chains, such as Walgreens, CVS, Walmart, and Kroger.
+These 33,000 pharmacy locations have more than 190,000 contractual relationships with 340B hospitals and other providers, meaning that multiple CPs are filling scripts for multiple CEs.
 Reconciling who is using what product for what facility under what price creates a process nightmare.